-17 SOURCE SINGH, S., ET AL., "FAILED, NOTFINISHED: A NARRATIVE APPROACH TO UNDERSTANDING VENTURE FAILURE STIGMATIZATION", J. BUS.
-VENTURING (2014), P. 7, http://dx.doi.org/10.1016/j.jbusvent.2014.07.005
+17 SOURCE: SINGH, S., ET AL, "FAILED, NOTFINISHED: A NARRATIVE APPROACH TO UNDERSTANDING VENTURE FAILURE STIGMATIZATION", J. BUS.
+VENTURING (2014), P. 7, HTTP://DX.DOI.ORG/10.1016/J.JBUSVENT.2014.07.005

-On the first mentoring session, a mentor in collaboration with the mentee should set the frame of the mentoring plan, set a time-frame and develop a contract.
-In this way, the high level of satisfaction for both sides can be made.
+On the first mentoring session, the mentor in collaboration with the mentee should set the frame of the mentoring plan, set a time-frame and develop a contract.
+In this way, a high level of satisfaction for both sides can be reached.